TheThreatTitan/My-Portfolio/My projects/Zero-Trust-Model-Against-APTs/Zero-Trust-Model-Lab-Guide.md

 2. Configure the inbound and outbound rules under windows defender with advanced security.
 *Note:* New rules could be created based on the level of traffic

-# Recommendations
+**Recommendations**
-Here are some protection and prevention tips against APTs for individuals as well as organizations **1.
-Focus on solutions that address the malware risk**: Ninety-three percent of respondents say malware was the source of the attack so focus on solutions to address such risks.
+Here are some protection and prevention tips against APTs for individuals as well as organizations
+1. Focus on solutions that address the malware risk: Ninety-three percent of respondents say malware was the source of the attack so focus on solutions to address such risks.
-**2. Pay more attention to targeted attacks**: They require more attention than opportunistic attacks.
+2. Pay more attention to targeted attacks: They require more attention than opportunistic attacks.
 Respondents report that opportunistic attacks are less frequent and easier to prevent than targeted attacks.
-**3. Be very vigilant**: actively analyzing logs and performing tests of security measures can inform IT teams of the potential presence of APTs, allowing them to deal with these threats immediately.
+3. Be very vigilant: actively analyzing logs and performing tests of security measures can inform IT teams of the potential presence of APTs, allowing them to deal with these threats immediately.
-**4. Keep systems and apps updated**: APTs exploit vulnerabilities of devices and systems for many of their tactics.
+4. Keep systems and apps updated: APTs exploit vulnerabilities of devices and systems for many of their tactics.
 Developers regularly release patches and fixes to ensure that critical vulnerabilities are addressed.